 These gluten free chocolate chip muffins have a super simple ingredient list of common ingredients found in a gluten free kitchen.
 Here is what you are going to need:

-- I strongly encourage you to weigh your ingredients when you can.
+- Weigh your dry ingredients!- I strongly encourage you to weigh your ingredients when you can.
 This will produce the best most consistent results.
 If you can't weigh your flour, use the spoon and level method.
 Do NOT scoop your measuring cup into the flour.

-- I prefer to use parchment cupcake liners like these Paper Chef Parchment Muffin Liners they are a guaranteed way to make sure your muffins don't stick to anything!
+- Parchment liners are my fav!
+I prefer to use parchment cupcake liners like these Paper Chef Parchment Muffin Liners they are a guaranteed way to make sure your muffins don't stick to anything!

 - Room Temperature- in a sealed container for 3 days

-- In the fridge- in a sealed container 5-7 days
+- Refrigerator- in a sealed container 5-7 days

-- In the freezer- in a sealed freezer safe container for at least a month if not longer.
+- Freezer- in a sealed freezer safe container for at least a month if not longer.